Peterpiotr/siguren-documentation/docs/source/archives/user-manual-7-4.rst

    order to push the screw in the damping chamber (lowering side).*

-   *Be careful to stop the command while the hook stops in order to not wear and/or overheat the torque limiter.*
+   *Be careful to stop the command while the hook stops in order to not wear and/or overheat the MS Torque Limiter.*

 3. In the recovery control box, switch from “Normal mode” to “Recovery mode”.\ |image79|